TCA Venture Group: History

 mentoring and access to a network of potential investors and partners.
 TCA has chapters located in Los Angeles, Orange County, and the Inland Empire.
 In addition, Pasadena Angels and MEDA Angels are networks within TCA Venture Group.

 In 2020, TCA invested $20 million in 64 companies.

 Furthermore, TCA had invested about $15.4 million in a total of 41 companies in 2022, as noted in its 2022 Annual Report and total investments have exceeded $10 million for twelve years.
 While there were also 10 shutdowns, 21 of them of the 41 companies receiving funding were new additions to TCA's portfolio, representing 72% of investments, compared to 48% in 2021.

 In January 2024, Tech Coast Angels renamed itself TCA Venture Group, to reflect that its investments are much broader than just technology and that over 50% of its recent investments have been outside Southern California.
-As of 2025, TCA Venture Group continues to invest in early-stage companies across multiple sectors in and beyond Southern California, with active chapters and portfolio information available on its official website.

 Company exits

 TCA has had eleven IPOs and over 106 exits in total.
 Four of those (Procore, Mindbody, Greendot and Sandpiper Networks) achieved multiples between 149x and 368x.
 TCA's successful exits include: